ck3mp3r/laio-cli/README.md

 ### Completion

-To generate the right shell completion for your shell run `laio complete <your-shell>`.
+To generate the right shell completion for your shell run `laio completion <your-shell>`.

 ### Known Limitations